rischanlab/csvtomd/README.md

 `csvtomd SHEET1.csv SHEET2.csv SHEET3.csv` generates three Markdown tables from the input files and displays them alongside the input filename.

+# Using Docker

+If you do not have any python (*3) environment, you can run this code using docker.
+The steps as follows:
+* Pull python images from docker registry `docker pull python`
+* Clone this repo to your local directory
+* Run csvtomd.py in python docker image directly `docker run -it --rm --name my-running-script -v "$(pwd)":/usr/src/myapp -w /usr/src/myapp python:3 python csvtomd.py your csv file`

 ## Example Input

 File: `thrones.csv`